xwang049/SWIFT-reconciliation/README.md

-# codetoconnect2022
+# Process SWIFT.
+A hackathon in 2022.
-a Flask based reconciliation system.
+a Flask-based system.
 Detect unmatched transactions between SWIFT code and Ledger records.